RomainChamb/bike-reservation-system/README.md

 A rider can book a bike for a given date and duration.
 He can choose the type of bike during the booking process.

 ### Changing bike
-A rider can change the type of bike he books before the start of his rental period.
+A rider can change the type of bike he booked before the start of his rental period.

 ### Adding a bike
 The admin can add a bike to the stock.